 - I am a neurodiversity-affirming professional.
 This means I support neurodivergent people and do not expect them to change, but help them adapt as they are.

-- I am a poly affirmative professional: which means I support consensually nonmonogamous individuals.
+- I am a polyamory-affirmative professional: which means I support consensually nonmonogamous individuals and relationships.

 - I am an LGBTQIA+ affirming professional.
 My pronouns are she/her, and I am a cisgender woman.

 NOTE: Email is the best way to reach me!
 Send me 2-3 dates and time frames in which I can reach out to you by phone and I will get back to you as soon as I can!